[4 MIN READ]

 There are characteristics of a child that increase the risk for maltreatment, including emotional or behavioral difficulties, chronic illness, physical disabilities, developmental disabilities, preterm birth, unwanted child, and unplanned pregnancy.
 Boys are slightly more likely to experience physical abuse than girls.
 Infants and toddlers are in the age group most likely to experience severe and fatal physical abuse.
 Children with episodes of prior reported abuse are predisposed to subsequent abusive death.

-Parental features that place a child at greater risk for maltreatment include low self-esteem, poor impulse control, substance abuse, young parental age, unmarried mother, maternal smoking, parent abused as child, mental illness, poor knowledge of child development, and negative perception of normal child behavior.
+Parental features that place a child at greater risk for maltreatment include low self-esteem, poor impulse control, substance abuse, young parental age, unmarried mother, maternal smoking, parent abused as a child, mental illness, poor knowledge of child development, and negative perception of normal child behavior.

 There are factors in a child’s environment that are associated with a higher risk for maltreatment; these include poverty, social isolation, unemployment, single parent, low educational achievement, unrelated adult male living in the home, and intimate partner violence.
 Children in military families are at higher risk for maltreatment, especially during deployments.